 The PhD in World Arts prepares students to be teachers and researchers in field of World Arts as they support the local arts of communities around the world and develop activities in training, mentoring, and consulting for communities, organizations, and schools.

-The MA with a major in World Arts prepares students to work cross-culturally alongside singers, musicians, actors, dancers, storytellers, and visual artists, researching the arts of their community.
+The MA with a major in World Arts prepares students to work across cultures alongside singers, musicians, actors, dancers, storytellers, and visual artists, researching the arts of their community.
 Concentrations: Applied Arts, Arts & Islam, Arts & Scripture Engagement, Linguistics

 The Certificate in Scripture Engagement provides expertise in a particular domain of Scripture Engagement service as well as broad competency in Scripture Engagement.
 It prepares people to comprehensively understand Scripture Engagement and address the issues that influence the acceptance and use of translated Scriptures.

-This one-year (13 credit hour) certificate prepares students to begin a cross-cultural career in the field of International Agricultural Development with primary focus on smallholder farmers.
+This one-year (13 credit hour) certificate prepares students to begin a multicultural career in the field of International Agricultural Development with primary focus on smallholder farmers.